vanfp/haskell-workshop/README.md

 All meetings will be announced on Meetup and Slack.
 You must RSVP to attend each meeting separately, as space is at a premium.
 If you cannot attend a meeting because it is full, please continue to work on your own, and come to a future meeting.
-Do not RSVP if you cannot attend.
-No-shows will not be allowed to attend subsequent meetings.
+Do not RSVP if you cannot attend. *No-shows will not be allowed to attend subsequent meetings*.

 ### Schedule